RAVING-Informatics/t2t-pangenome-alignment/benchmarking/README.md

 - Use the functions in R script: `parse_bcftools_stats_vqc.R` to convert the data into a format that is easier to plot.
 - Plot data with quality scores on x-axis and number of variants on y-axis using `plot_variant_quality_cohort.R`

+*2. Plot of variant quality metrics*
+- Use the R script, [`plot_variant_stats_linear_hprc.R`](https://github.com/RAVING-Informatics/T2T-alignment/blob/main/benchmarking/variants/plot_variant_stats_linear_hprc.R) to generate a multifaceted plot of variant quality metrics, including the following sample-wise metrics derived from `bcftools stats`:
+- The number of variants called by DeepVariant
+- The number of SVs called by Dysgu
+- The proportion of SVs called by Dysgu that pass the cut-off quality filter In addition, the following family-wise metrics calculated using `VariantEval MendelianViolationEvaluator` as described below.
+- The Mendelian Violation rate
+- The number of *de novo* variants
+- The number of low-quality variants

 ### Filter VCFs

 **Coding regions**